richardupright/TF-cronos/README.md

 * Okta as provider for Terraform : https://www.terraform.io/docs/providers/okta/r/user.html
 * Old examples : https://github.com/articulate/terraform-provider-okta-demos/tree/master/terraform

+Terraform is an orchestration tool that uses declarative code to build, change and version infrastructure that is made up of server instances and services.
+You can use Okta's official Terraform provider to interact with Okta services.
+Existing Okta infrastructure can be imported and brought under Terraform management.

 1. Install terraform (guide : https://learn.hashicorp.com/terraform/getting-started/install.html)
 	*  download the zip, extract the *terraform.ex*e into *C:/Program Files/Terraform* (only file needed)